0 Shares

 What is Asynchronous Learning?

 The asynchronous learning models enable students to learn at their own pace and convenience.
 In addition to attending online classes, a student can acquire knowledge by accessing online learning materials, digital libraries, or video lectures over the internet.
-A teacher or instructor will help the student to acquire knowledge by setting up a learning path.
+A teacher or instructor will help the student acquire knowledge by setting up a learning path.
 The student will follow the learning path to acquire and retain knowledge by creating her schedule.
 But he still needs to meet the deadlines set by the instructor or teacher.

 Synchronous vs Asynchronous Learning: What Makes Synchronous Learning Different from Asynchronous Learning?